trampgeek/moodle-qtype_coderunner/README.md

  compiler with the language set to accept C99 and with both *-Wall* and *-Werror* options set on the command line to issue all warnings and reject the code if there are any warnings.
- C++ isn't built in at present, as we don't teach it, but changing the sandboxes to support C++ is mainly just a matter of changing the compile command line, viz., the line "$cmd = ..." in the *compile* methods of the  *C\_Task* classes in *runguardsandboxtasks.php* and *liusandboxtasks.php*.
- You would then probably
-  wish to change the C question type templates a bit, e.g. to include *iostream* instead of, or as well as, *stdio.h* by default.
-The line

-        using namespace std;

- may also be desirable.

- 1. **c\_program**.
-Used for C write-a-program questions where the student supplies a complete program and the tests simply run this program with the supplied standard input.

  1. **python3**.
 Used for most Python3 questions.
 For each test case, the student code is run first, followed by the test code.